KarimaMa/demosaic_genetic_search/README.md

 ### Running jobs on the Adobe cluster

+You need to logon to `ilcompm1` from the VPN to launch jobs.

 ##### Interactive session (for test and debug)

-Start by launching the interactice job:
+Start by launching the interactive job:

 ```shell
 condor_submit cluster/interactive.condor